hiitarun1/Employee_Tracker_System_OOPS/README.md

 # Employee_Tracker_System_OOPS

-A simple **Object-Oriented Java application** that demonstrates the implementation of an employee payroll system.
+A simple **Object-Oriented Java application** that demonstrates the implementation of an employee tracker system.
 The system supports **Full-Time and Part-Time employees** and calculates their salaries using **polymorphism and abstraction**.

 ---

 ## 📌 Features

-- Add employees to the payroll system
+- Add employees to the tracker system
 - Remove employees by ID
 - Display employee details
 - Calculate salaries dynamically using polymorphism